badnessdotai/catalog/catalog/lensa-ai-theft.md

   - "https://twitter.com/LaurynIpsum/status/1599953586699767808"
 ---

 An illustrator posted several pieces of AI-generated artwork from Lensa AI that include a mangled signature.
-She believed these to be the remains of an artist that the AI stole from.
+She argued these signatures demonstrate how Lensa is stealing artists’ works.
+Note that none of the signatures identified an individual artist.

 The CEO of Lensa AI’s parent company said that neural networks may mimic styles but do not combine images.